7.2 Off-Brand Testing

 Description

-Brand associations shape how people perceive a product before they ever evaluate the offer itself.
-Al Ries and Jack Trout’s Positioning: The Battle for Your Mind argues that the mental shortcut a customer attaches to a brand can dominate their reaction to anything that brand presents.
-Marketing folklore suggests buyers need somewhere between a handful and dozens of brand impressions before considering a purchase, depending on category and channel — but the underlying point is the same: by the time a customer reaches your branded landing page, the brand itself is doing part of the persuading.
-Off-brand testing strips that influence away so you can read raw demand for the idea.
+Brand associations shape how people perceive a product before they evaluate the offer itself.
+The mental shortcut a person attaches to a brand can dominate their reaction to anything that brand presents, so by the time a prospect reaches your branded landing page, the brand is already doing part of the persuading.
+If those visitors have been repeatedly exposed to the brand, especially with positive associations, the conversion rate you observe will likely run higher than if the same offer appeared under a neutral identity.
+That can produce a false positive: you walk away thinking you have a strong product idea when the result really reflects trust in the brand.
+Off-brand testing strips the brand away so you can read raw demand for the idea.

 The technique also works in reverse.
 If a company or brand has a poor reputation in a particular segment, an off-brand identity lets it evaluate products or features without that baggage dragging down the signal.